 The K-1515 Sanitary Water Plant provides drinking water for the ETTP and for an industrial park located on Bear Creek Road south of the site.
 The DOE-owned facility is classified as a nontransient, noncommunity water-supply system by TDEC and is subject to state regulations.
-The plant is in compliance with the drinking-water quality standards; monthly and quarterly testing for required constituents is carried out and reported to TDEC.
-Requirements of the lead and copper rule have been met, and the plant has been granted approval to reduce monitoring for these constituents to once per year.
-In 1997, the DOE water treatment plant met Tennessee radiological and nonradiological standards.
+On April 1, 1998, operation of the facility became the responsibility of Operations Management International, Inc. (OMI, Inc.) under contract with the Community Reuse Organization of East Tennessee (CROET).